lfn-cnti/certification/instructions.md

 ```

 ## Review
-A reviewer will shortly comment on and/or accept your pull request, following [this process](https://github.com/cncf/cnf-certification/blob/main/reviewing.md).
-If you don't see a response within 5 business days, please send an email to cnfcertification@cncf.io.
+A reviewer will shortly comment on and/or accept your pull request, following [this process](https://github.com/lfn-cnti/certification/blob/main/reviewing.md).
+If you don't see a response within 5 business days, please send an email to lfn-cnti@lfnetworking.org.

 ## Issues
-If you have problems self-certifying that you feel is due to an issue with the CNF Certification program (and not just your own implementation), you can file an issue in this repository.
-Questions and comments can also be sent via email to cnfcertification@cncf.io.
+If you have problems self-certifying that you feel is due to an issue with the CNTI Certification program (and not just your own implementation), you can file an issue in this repository.
+Questions and comments can also be sent via email to lfn-cnti@lfnetworking.org.